grungerabbit/lyrics-interactions/_posts/03-07-2014-vanishing-point.md

 I am currently working on the last 4 vertices.
 I hope to not only be able to generate this prism, but a visual treatment which simulates hatching lines also leading to the vanishing points.
 I may later build a control panel like in the [Wang Tiles](/projects/wang-tiles.html) I made earlier.

 This project applies two concepts first learned in middle school art and math class.
-The two pedagogic methods had vastly different results: almost a decade later, I still have a clear concept of what vanishing points are, as well as how to notice and draw realistic perspective.
+The two pedagogic methods had vastly different results: almost a decade later, I still have a clear concept of what vanishing points are, as well as how to notice it in real life and apply it to draw realistic perspective.

 Slope, however, not so much, even though the concept is just as foundational.
-I remember learning about slope, slope intercept, and triangle concepts in the sequential order of pre-algebra, geometry, and trigonometry from middle school and early high school, but I had no idea of their practical application at that time.
-I had only the dimmest memory of slope intercept form when I started building Vanishing Point.
+I remember learning about slope, finding intersections and endpoints, and triangle concepts in the sequential order of pre-algebra, geometry, and trigonometry from middle school and early high school, but I had no idea of their practical application at that time.
+As a result, I had only the dimmest memory of slope when I started building Vanishing Point.

 I am lucky I can search the internet for this forgotten information!
-Math is art, and math is life.
 Helpful posts:

 * [Slope](http://www.purplemath.com/modules/slope.htm)
 * [Slope Intercept Form](http://www.purplemath.com/modules/strtlneq.htm)